-Victor L. Richey (Term expires 2024)
+Victor L. Richey (Term expires 2024)......
+Age 64; Director since 2002

-Mr. Richey's current position as Chairman and Chief Executive Officer as well as his previous positions of ever-increasing responsibilities with the Company during his many years of service make him uniquely qualified to provide the Board of Directors with valuable insights and perspectives concerning all areas of the Company's business.
+Mr. Richey's current position as Chairman and Chief Executive Officer as well as his previous positions of everincreasing responsibilities with the Company during his many years of service make him uniquely qualified to provide the Board of Directors with valuable insights and perspectives concerning all areas of the Company's business.